Frequently Asked Questions

-At the Middle School level, students in Grades 7 & 8 are able to learn their third language, Spanish, German, or Chinese (starting in 2023-24) by ability level.
+At the Middle School level, students learn their third language, Spanish, German, or Chinese (starting in 2023-24) by ability level.
 They take beginner or advanced classes, according to their aptitudes in the language.
-The 6th graders will join the two other grades in the future.

 In Upper School, students in the French track are able to continue to study their third language according to their ability level.
-In the International Program, students are able to choose between French and Spanish as a second language, in Grade 9.
+In the International Program, students are able to choose between French, Spanish, German as a second language, in Grade 9.